A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Learning a global value function through RL

 \subsection{Goal-conditioned learning}

 The \ac{RL} agent is tasked with achieving some goal efficiently.
 However, the notion of efficiency is characterized by the reward function, which is often defined and fine-tuned by a user through various metrics and penalty terms \citep{andrychowicz2017HindsightExperience}.
 Effectively designing a reward or stage cost is a common challenge in both \ac{RL} \citep{liu2022GoalConditionedReinforcement} and \ac{MPC} \citep{forbes2015ModelPredictive}.
-Ideally, one would only need to set a target goal $g$ and the agent would learn from the reward:
+Ideally, one would only need to set a target goal $g$ and the agent would learn from a simple reward like this:

 Naturally, a goal-conditioned policy produces actions $a \sim \pp{\pi}{a}{s,g}$ aimed at bringing the environment to goal $g$ and staying there.

 A reward like \cref{eq:sparsereward} benefits from a great deal of flexibility.
 Its minimal structure imposes no restrictions on the agent that affect \emph{how} it reaches its goal; rather, the agent only knows \emph{what} to achieve.
 However, the signal produced by such a reward is extremely sparse.
 Newly initialized policies are likely to accumulate a large cache of zeros.
 Moreover, two different but suboptimal policies can fail in very different ways and yet receive the same feedback.